ModelarData/ModelarDB-RS/docs/user/README.md

 There are three options available when starting `modelardbd` depending on the desired deployment use case.
 Each option has different requirements and support different features.

-1. Start `modelardbd` in edge mode using only local storage - This is a limited deployment that should primarily be used for testing and experimentation.
+1. Start `modelardbd` in edge mode using only local storage - This is a simple and easy-to-use deployment that is ideal for testing and experimentation.
 It does not support transferring ingested time series to an object store and does not support querying data from the object store.
-However, it does support querying data from local storage.
+However, it does support ingesting data to and querying data from local storage.
-2. Start `modelardbd` in edge mode with a manager - An already running instance of `modelardbm` is required to start `modelardbd` in edge mode with a manager.
+2. Start `modelardbd` in edge mode with a manager - An already running instance of `modelardbm`, an object store, and a PostgreSQL database is required to start `modelardbd` in edge mode with a manager.
 This deployment supports transferring ingested time series to an object store but still queries data from local storage.
-3. Start `modelardbd` in cloud mode with a manager - As above, an already running instance of `modelardbm` is required to start `modelardbd` in cloud mode with a manager.
+3. Start `modelardbd` in cloud mode with a manager - As above, an already running instance of `modelardbm`, an object store, and a PostgreSQL database is required to start `modelardbd` in cloud mode with a manager.
 This deployment supports transferring ingested time series to an object store and queries data from the same object store.

 To run `modelardbd` in edge mode using only local storage, i.e., without transferring the ingested time series to an object store, simply pass the path to the local folder `modelardbd` should use as its data folder: